digideskio/personal-site/content/make-your-zotero-library-clean.rst

 By default, Zotero can extract and import tags from paper keywords.
 It sometimes makes your organization a mess with thousands of tags classified with varying considerations.
-The best manner is setting up your own tagging system after tidying the whole tag database.
-Two steps are required to be followed:
+The best manner is setting up personalized tagging system after tidying the whole tag database.
+Two steps are required to be
+followed:

 1. Disable auto tag importing in "Preference -> General";
 2. Clear existing auto-imported tags in your database (skip if you are using Zotero from the scratch);
-3. Manually add tags to your items while adding new stuff.
+3. Manually add tags to items while adding new stuff.

 As Zotero manages resources with a SQLite database, some manual operations are required to finish the task in Step 2.
 Here I give a successful way with